-On behalf of New Columbia Solar ("NCS"), I am writing in support of the Office of Planning's request for an emergency text amendment to the Zoning Regulations regarding community solar installations.
+On behalf of New Columbia Solar ("NCS"), I am writing in support of the final text amendment and proposed rulemaking to the Zoning Regulations regarding community solar installations.

 NCS is based in the District of Columbia and was explicitly established to serve the District's solar market and empower the city to achieve its clean energy goals.
 Our mission is to make it as easy as humanly possible for residents and businesses in the District of Columbia to benefit from solar energy.
 As Cofounder and CEO I have been involved in the District's Community Renewable Energy Facility ("CREF") efforts since the notion was conceived as a viable policy for the District of Columbia in 2011, the subsequent legislation (2013) and finally the rulemaking process (2016).
 NCS is a fully-integrated developer, EPC, financier, owner and operator.
 Founded in 2016, we currently employ over 40 individuals, most of whom are residents of the District.
 As a company, NCS has been involved with more than 13 megawatts, or nearly \$50 million, of District based solar construction and financing, making us a leading commercial solar developer in the nation's capital.